privacytrustlab/ml_privacy_meter/README.md

 To use `ml_privacy_meter's` datahandler, the datasets need to be in a particular format.
 README in `datasets/`  directory contain the details about the required format.
 It also consists of scripts to download some datasets in the required format.

 ## Attacking a Trained Model
-`ml_privacy_meter.attacks.whitebox` can be used to attack any target classification model using the method is given in Nasr et al [2].
+`ml_privacy_meter.attacks.meminf` can be used to attack any target classification model using the method is given in Nasr et al [2].
 With `ml_privacy_meter`, helps create a customized attack model by choosing the elements of an already trained classification model.
 This could include the gradients (of layers with trainable parameters), intermediate outputs of hidden layers, output of the target model and value of loss function to train the inference model.

 #### Sample code to initialize whitebox attack